ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

         - `description`: A note that you can use to describe the reason for a rate limiting rule.
         - `correlate`: Whether to enable NAT based rate limiting.
             - `by`: Valid values: `nat`.
         - `bypass`: Criteria that allows the rate limit to be bypassed.
-For example, to express that you shouldn’t apply a rate limit to a given set of URLs.
+For example, to express that you shouldn’t apply a rate limit to a set of URLs.
             - `name`: Valid values is `url`.
             - `value`: The url to bypass.